COVID - Lateral Flow Tests

 At home: If you test positive at home, you and those in your household must isolate and book a confirmatory PCR test.
 The NHS Test and Trace (PCR) test must be booked as soon as possible (same day, or within 24 hours) to confirm the result in school.
 At the time of writing this letter, the timescales for a result from a PCR test vary from 24 to 72 hours.

 The household should isolate until the results of the PCR test are known.
 This result must be shared with the school so that if the test is positive, close contacts can be identified and isolated or begin their programme of daily testing.
 The school has a small stock of PCR test kits to perform at home if required and these can be used in exceptional circumstances.

 While a small number of students may need to repeat the test if the first test was invalid or void for some reason, students who test negative will be able to stay in school and continue with their activities as normal.
 Students will be informed of negative test results via text/email.
 Where participants are under 16, parents or legal guardians will also be informed.

 What if staff/students have been in close contact with someone in school who tests positive?

 The staff member or student will be notified that they are a close contact by the school.
-If close contacts agree to be tested each day for the required number of days (maximum period of 7 days), and they test negative every day, they will be allowed to remain in school.
+Close contacts will be required to isolate until the school notifies them of a change, or until the end of the isolation period (anytime up to ten days).
 There may be instances where close contacts are also contacted by NHS Test and Trace.
 In this instance they should notify NHS Test and Trace that they are a close contact through school and are participating in daily contact testing.